MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

     ![Provision SQL](./media/contoso-migration-refactor-web-app-sql/provision-sql5.png)

-7. After the instance is created, they open the database, and note details they need when they use the Data Migration Assistant for migration.
+7. After the instance is created, they open the database, and note details they need when they use Data Migration Assistant for migration.

     ![Provision SQL](./media/contoso-migration-refactor-web-app-sql/provision-sql6.png)